Importing home accessories

 Lamps and light fixtures are usually subject to the Low-Voltage Directive, the EMC Directive (electromagnetic compatibility), and, in some cases, the Radio Equipment Directive.
 For example, the Radio Equipment Directive applies to LED lights that have a transmitter and receiver for radio waves.
 Does the Radio Equipment Directive apply to the product?
 Then the EMC Directive does not apply.

 Other CE directives related to lighting products are the Ecodesign Directive for more efficient energy consumption.
 And the RoHS Directive for limiting the use of hazardous substances in electronics.
-Find out more about the several directives on the RVO website (in Dutch).
+Find out more about the CE directives on the RVO website (in Dutch).

 WEEE directive